Non-dairy creamer: Ingredients

 To replicate the mouthfeel of milk fats, nondairy creamers often contain hydrogenated vegetable oils, although nonfat nondairy creamers/whiteners also exist.
 Other common ingredients include solidified corn syrup and other sweeteners or flavorings (such as French vanilla, hazelnut, and Irish cream); as well as sodium caseinate, a milk protein derivative (from casein) that does not contain lactose.

 The use of a milk derivative prompts some individuals and organizations – such as vegans and Jewish dietary law authorities – to classify the product as "dairy" rather than nondairy.
 Those who rely on this classification will either not consume the product (e.g., vegans) or will not use or consume it in conjunction with any meat products (e.g., observant Jews).
 People with milk allergies need to be aware that non-dairy creamer may contain sodium caseinate, a milk protein.
 It will be on the ingredient list.

 The Food and Drug Administration (FDA) has stated that products with sodium caseinate may contain low levels of lactose.
 For a normal serving, the amounts are too small to trigger lactose intolerance.

 Non-food uses

-As with many other powders, large amounts of powdered non-dairy creamer powder are susceptible to dust explosion when suspended in air.
+As with many other powders, large amounts of powdered non-dairy creamer are susceptible to dust explosion when suspended in air.
 Amateur filmmakers and pyrotechnicians have taken advantage of this property to produce several types of fireball effects.
 Individuals using powdered non-dairy creamer in the ordinary amounts used in a cup of coffee do not face a risk of dust explosion.